-5 Family-friendly hikes in NE England
+5 Family-friendly hikes in England's North East

 With famously friendly locals, an instantly recognisable accent and stunning scenery to boot, the North East of England is the ideal place to visit on your next family staycation.
 So, if you’re on the hunt for family-friendly things to do in Newcastle and the surrounding area, it’s time to dust off those walking shoes and enjoy an amazing day soaking up the region’s natural beauty.

 To help you on your journey, we’ve whittled a long list of our favourite hikes down to just 5.
 We’ll be taking you through each one too, so you can plan a family day out to remember!

 With breath-taking views, crisp sea air and quaint villages, the Northumberland coast is a stunning setting to take a stroll along.
 While practically the entire North East coast is walkable, we’d highly recommend the coastal walk to Bamburgh Castle, a 6th-century building steeped in history, and perfectly placed to offer views of the coast.
 While the full walk is 8.5 miles, families can start a little closer to the castle so those little ones can keep up.
 After you’ve taken in the scenery, head inside to explore the ancient halls and rooms - and keep your eyes peeled for one of the family-friendly events they host to make the most of your trip.

 2. Holy Island and Lindisfarne